mbert/kubeadm2ha/README.md

 1. Find out which software versions to upgrade to.
 2. Set the ansible variables to the new software versions.
-3. Run the _cluster-images.yaml_ playbook if the cluster has no Internet access.
+3. Run the _playbook-00-cluster-images.yaml_ playbook if the cluster has no Internet access.
-4. Run the _cluster-upgrade.yaml_ playbook.
+4. Run the _playbook-31-cluster-upgrade.yaml_ playbook.

 **Note: Never upgrade a productive cluster without having tried it on a reference system before.**